LAW 1507 - Tort Law

 Course Code LAW 1507 Course Tort Law Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Corequisites LAW 1501 Restrictions Available to LLB and B.Criminology with B.Laws and BArts Advanced with B.Laws students only Course Description This course provides a general introduction to the law of torts with a particular focus on negligence, encompassing duty of care; breach and standard of care; causation and remoteness; damages; defences; and vicarious liability.
 The interaction between the Civil Liability Act 1936 (SA) and common law is considered in assessing the different stages of a negligence analysis.
 A representative range of other torts are also considered, and may include trespass to the person, nuisance, trespass to land, trespass to goods, and defamation.
 At least one intentional tort will be considered.
 Remedies and defences to these torts are also explored.

 The full timetable of all activities for this course can be accessed from Course Planner.Please note that the lectures for this subject commence in Week 3.

 On successful completion of this course, students will be able to:

-- Structure and sustain concise and cohesive written arguments for a legal audience.
+- Structure and sustain concise and coherent written arguments for a legal audience;

 - Exercise judgement in the application of tort law to simulated client situations in an academic environment.